revel/revel.github.io/manual/interceptors.md

 layout: manual
 ---

-An "interceptor" is a function that is invoked by the framework before or after an action invocation.
-It allows a form of [Aspect Oriented Programming](http://en.wikipedia.org/wiki/Aspect-oriented_programming), which is useful for some common concerns:
+An **interceptor** is a function that is invoked by the framework ''before'' or ''after'' an action invocation.
+It allows a form of
+[Aspect Oriented Programming](http://en.wikipedia.org/wiki/Aspect-oriented_programming),
+which is useful for some common concerns such as:

 * Request logging
 * Error handling
-* Stats keeping
+* Statistics logging

 In Revel, an interceptor can take one of two forms:

-1. Func Interceptor: A function meeting the [`InterceptorFunc`](../docs/godoc/intercept.html#InterceptorFunc) interface.
+1. [Func Interceptor](docs/godoc/intercept.html#InterceptFunc): A function meeting the [`InterceptorFunc`](../docs/godoc/intercept.html#InterceptorFunc) interface.
 	* Does not have access to specific application Controller invoked.
 	* May be applied to any / all Controllers in an application.

-2. Method Interceptor: A controller method accepting no arguments and returning a `revel.Result`
+2. [Method Interceptor](/docs/godoc/intercept.html#InterceptMethod): A controller method accepting no arguments and returning a `revel.Result`
 	* May only intercept calls to the bound Controller.
 	* May modify the invoked controller as desired.

-Interceptors are called in the order that they are added.
+<div class="alert alert-warn">Interceptors are called in the order that they are added.</div>

 ## Intercept Times

-An interceptor can be registered to run at four points in the request lifecycle:
+An interceptor can be registered to run at four points in the request lifecycle (see [`When()`](../docs/godoc/intercept.html#When)):

-1. BEFORE: After the request has been routed, the session, flash, and parameters decoded, but before the action has been invoked.
+1. **BEFORE**: After the request has been [routed](routing.html), the [session, flash](sessionflash.html), and [parameters](binding.html) decoded, but before the action has been invoked.
-2. AFTER: After the request has returned a Result, but before that Result has been applied.
+2. **AFTER**: After the request has returned a Result, but before that Result has been applied.
 These interceptors are not invoked if the action panicked.
-3. PANIC: After a panic exits an action or is raised from applying the returned Result.
+3. **PANIC**: After a panic exits an action or is raised from applying the returned Result.
-4. FINALLY: After an action has completed and the Result has been applied.
+4. **FINALLY**: After an action has completed and the Result has been applied.

 ## Results